I am grateful

 whose depth and courage

-reminded me I was not alone.
+reminded me I had company.

-For finding love with Tom—
+For finding love with Tom,

-steady, chosen, real—
+steady, chosen, real,

 and for finding myself,